simonewebdesign/simonewebdesign/source/_posts/2013-07-21-how-to-install-sublime-text-3-on-debian.md

 ---
 title: How to install Sublime Text 3 on Debian
+description: "Install Sublime Text 3 beta build, the easy way.
+No effort at all, requires only 30 seconds."
 layout: post
 permalink: /how-to-install-sublime-text-3-on-debian/
 date: 2013-07-21
+updated: 2014-10-29
 comments: true
 dsq_thread_id:
   - 1518107300